cython/cython/docs/src/userguide/freethreading.rst

 * `PEP 703 <https://peps.python.org/pep-0703/>`_ - the initial proposal that lead
   to this feature existing in Python.
-* `Python documentation for freethreading extensions <https://docs.python.org/3.13/howto/free-threading-extensions.html>`_.
+* `Python documentation for free-threaded extensions <https://docs.python.org/3.13/howto/free-threading-extensions.html>`_.
-* `Quansight labs' documentation of the status of freethreading <https://py-free-threading.github.io/>`_.
+* `Quansight labs' documentation of the status of free-threading <https://py-free-threading.github.io/>`_.

 Status
 ======